Last Updated: June 3, 2026

 This formula assigns more weight to the most likely estimate, considering it four times, and treats the optimistic and pessimistic forecasts equally but with less weight.
 This weighted average helps balance the potential for over-optimism or over-pessimism.

-Three-point estimating helps better risk management and decision-making by providing a range of potential outcomes rather than a single, possibly inaccurate figure.
+Three-point estimating improves risk management and decision-making by providing a range of potential outcomes rather than a single, potentially inaccurate figure.
 It's widely used in project management methodologies and is particularly valuable in complex or novel projects where uncertainty is a significant factor.

 Several industries use three-point estimating because simulations can be run with these estimates to predict an expected outcome.
 Three-point estimating can be used with duration, cost, and work estimates, but it is most common in project management with duration.